Mohammad Najibullah: Reactions

-News of Najibullah's murder was greeted with widespread international condemnation, particularly from the Muslim world.
+News of Najibullah's murder met with widespread international condemnation, particularly in the Muslim world.
 The United Nations issued a statement which condemned the killing of Najibullah, and claimed that it would further destabilise Afghanistan.
 The Taliban responded by issuing death sentences on Dostum, Massoud and Burhanuddin Rabbani.
 India, which had been supporting Najibullah, strongly condemned his killing and began to support Massoud's United Front/Northern Alliance in an attempt to contain the rise of the Taliban.

 On the 20th anniversary of his death, in 2016, Afghanistan's Research Center blamed the ISI for his death, claiming that the plan to kill Najibullah was implemented by Pakistan.

 On 1 June 2020, following a visit to his grave in Gardez by the Afghan National Security Advisor Hamdullah Mohib, Najibullah's widow Fatana Najib said that before constructing a mausoleum for him, the government should first investigate his assassination.

 Legacy

-After Najibullah's death, the brutal civil war between mujahideen factions, the Taliban regime, continued fighting, and enduring problems with corruption and poverty, his image among the Afghan people dramatically improved, and Najibullah came to be seen as a strong and patriotic leader.
+After Najibullah's death, the ongoing brutal civil war between mujahideen factions, the Taliban regime, with escalating corruption and poverty led to his image among the Afghan people dramatically improving.
+Najibullah came to be accepted as a strong and patriotic leader posthumously.
 Since the 2010s, posters and pictures of him have become a common sight in many Afghan cities.
 Najibullah is a very popular figure amongst Pashtun Nationalists many of whom view his fall as the biggest blow to the Pashtun Nationalist Movement.
-Ever since the creation of Pakistan the various governments of Afghanistan whatever Monarchy, Republican or Communist had all backed Pashtun Nationalist parties such as ANP.
+Since the creation of Pakistan, the various governments of Afghanistan - whether Monarchy, Republican or Communist - had all backed Pashtun Nationalist parties such as ANP.
 The fall of Najibullah was considered by Afghan Mellat Wakman faction leader Anwar ul-Haq Ahady as "the end of Pashtun dominance in Afghan politics".

 In 1997, the Watan Party of Afghanistan was formed and in 2003, the National United Party of Afghanistan was registered – who seek to unite former PDPA members formerly led by Mohammad Najibullah.